bensurman/angular-screenmatch/README.md

 ####Using the Directive

 The directive is super easy to use.
-Just pass in the string you want it to watch, and it will behave like `ngIf`.
+Just assign a string that you want it to watch, and it will behave like `ngIf`.

 ```html
 <div asm-screen="md, lg">